etcinit/enclosure-website/getting_started.md

 ### Before you start

 Please read the [foreword](/docs/foreword).
 There are some important facts about Enclosure on it.
-_Enclosure might not be for everyone, please consult your doctor before using it :D_
+_Enclosure might not be for everyone, please consult your doctor before using it :stuck_out_tongue_winking_eye:_

 ### Installation